suriyun-production/mmorpg-kit-docs/docs/pages/025-getting-started-mmo.md

 Then build it

-Then we’re going to setup to run the game as game server
+Then we're going to setup to run the game as game server

 For `Windows`, go to folder that you build the game create shortcut of execution file (.exe), then right click the shortcut select `Properties` then add following arguments at `Target` field